BrendanEnright/IRS_audit_county_profile/README.md

 - Open the script `03_visualization.r` in your development environment.
 - Run the script to:
-  - generate visualizations of key variables and model outputs,
+  - generate visualizations of a few key variables and model outputs,
   - produce figures for interpretation and review, and
   - summarize major trends identified in the analysis.

 ## Project Deliverables

-To review a write-up of the project, visit this link:
+To review a write-up of the project and review a list of sources, visit this link: